perses/perses/docs/user-guides/configuration.md

 # If provided, Perses server will generate a list of global datasource based on the discovery chosen.
 # Be careful: the data coming from the discovery will totally override what exists in the database.
+# Note that this is an experimental feature.
+Behavior and config may change in the future.
 global_datasource_discovery:
   [- <GlobalDatasourceDiscovery config> ]